gnmearacaun/rpios-wayfirewm-config/README.md

 ```
 sudo nice -n -20 udevmon -c udevmon.yaml >udevmon.log 2>udevmon.err &
 ```
-You may notice a lag typing `s` or `space` with an sdcard, but not really with an SSD.
+You may notice a lag typing `s` or `space` with an sdcard.
 For convenience, there's a version of the file without s2arrows

 ## Build Neovim